Select Page

 4.1.
 The Cuban Missile Crisis

-The presence of the Berlin Wall intensified the fear of nuclear conflict between the United States and the USSR.
-The Cuban Missile Crisis of 1962, which brought the two superpowers to the brink of nuclear war, was partially influenced by the ongoing tensions and divisions in Berlin.
+The actuality of the division that is the Berlin Wall heightened tensions of destructive nuclear clash between the United States and USSR.
+The crisis of October 1962, which would take the two superpowers to the verge of a nuclear war, was in part precipitated by the problems with and divisions in Berlin.

 4.2.
 Symbol of the Iron Curtain